HOW TO SAFELY SURVIVE SECOND NIGHT SYNDROME

 There are the diaper changes too.
 Most babies don’t love a diaper change in those early days.

 It is common for there to be a lot of sleeping during the first 24 hours of life.
 It makes sense.
-You often have a lot of visitors the first day.
+You often have a lot of visitors on the first day.
 Your baby gets passed around to be held and adored by family and friends.

 There is lots of stimulation.
 A lot of stimulation often causes a newborn baby to shut down.
 (When you see a sleeping baby in a noisy restaurant, that’s what you’re seeing, a baby who has shut down.